Andervss/home-lab-active-directory/README.md

 # Active Directory Home Lab

 ## Overview
-Built a virtual lab using VirtualBox and Windows Server 2022 to simulate a basic Active Directory environment.
+Built a virtual Windows Active Directory lab using VirtualBox, Windows Server 2022, and Windows 10 clients.
+The environment was used to practise user and group administration, Group Policy management, shared folders and permissions, remote administration, troubleshooting, software deployment with PDQ Deploy, and asset management with PDQ Inventory.

 ## Lab Setup
 - Allocated 8GB RAM, 2 CPUs, 50GB disk